WHO WE ARE

 If your determination is fixed, I do not counsel you to despair.
 Few things are impossible to diligence and skill. – Samuel Johnson

 Allison is a bilingual lawyer (English/French) who has been working with Geoff since 2015.
-Her practice focuses on representing survivors of sexual abuse, and also includes general civil matters, administrative law, constitutional matters, human rights, real estate, & wills and estates.
+Her practice focuses on representing survivors of sexual abuse, and also includes general civil matters, administrative law, constitutional matters, real estate, & wills and estates.
 Allison is also available to provide notary services.

 As an active member of the community, Allison has volunteered her legal skills with the Small Claims Legal Assistance Clinic, and with Kind Minds, a project of the Community Sector Council which pairs coaches with professional expertise with community groups.
-She has also mentored students at Dalhousie's Schulich School of Law through the Weldon Mentor Program.
+Allison has also acted as the Legal Representative for the Genetics/Genomics subcommittee of the Health Research Ethics Board, and mentored students at Dalhousie's Schulich School of Law through the Weldon Mentor Program.

-Allison sits on the Rabbittown Community Centre Board of Directors, and is the Legal Representative for the Genetics/Genomics subcommittee of the Health Research Ethics Board.
-She is also a Director with the Planned Parenthood Newfoundland and Labrador Sexual Health Centre Board.
+Allison sits on the Rabbittown Community Centre Board of Directors, and is also a Director with the Planned Parenthood Newfoundland and Labrador Sexual Health Centre Board.
+She was appointed as an adjudicator for the Newfoundland and Labrador Human Rights Commission in 2021.